It is very important that your Quilt Top, Wadding and Backing

 Ensure all your seams are secure and your threads are clipped.
 Unclipped threads can show through.

-For the backing fabric if joining pieces remove selvedge edges before stitching the seam, use at least a ½ inch seam allowance and press.
-If possible leave the selvage edges on outside edges of the quilt backing.
+Backing fabric: if joining pieces remove selvage edges before stitching the seam, use at least a ½ inch seam allowance and press.

 Trim the top and bottom edges of your backing so they are straight and square.
 This ensures the quilt loads onto the machine straight.